 Since 2009, students at McGill have been able to use their preferred first name for certain purposes while studying at McGill.
 For more information on using your preferred first name, please visit McGill's Student Records website.

 Please note that the preferred first name procedure will not change your name on all McGill internal documents.
 Some students may wish to request additional accommodations in order to use their preferred first name more broadly.
-Please see the Preferred First Name FAQ for details.
+The FAQ on the Student Records website (linked above) has a helpful FAQ to help you navigate this.

 The Significance of Acknowledging Traditional Territory